 Gratuity is a post employment benefit and is a defined benefit plan.
 The cost of providing defined benefits is determined using the Projected Unit Credit method with actuarial valuations being carried out at each reporting date.
 The defined benefit obligations recognized in the Balance Sheet represent the present value of the defined benefit obligations as reduced by the fair value of plan assets, if any.
-Any defined benefit asset (negative defined benefit obligations resulting from this calculation) is recognized representing the present value of available refunds and reductions in future contributions to the plan.
+Any defined benefit asset (negative defined contributions to the plan.